sarroyavet/Allometry/TaxetCalcul/ReadMe.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The codes here are part of the results from the research paper: *Size does not matter: allometry reveals consistent pressure and sliding velocity in quadrupedal mammalian elbow*.
+The codes here are part of the results from the research paper: *Allometry reveals consistent pressure and sliding velocity in quadrupedal mammalian elbow*.
 This repository contains the Python and R scripts used within the project.

 <!--
 *** Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`